Dental Health and Behavior: Why Dental Care Is So Important

 - Increase risk of cognitive dysfunction in senior dogs

-What Behavior Changes Are Linked to Dental Disease?
+What Behavior Changes Are Linked to Dental Disease In Particular?

 Here are some behavior changes that have been observed in animals experiencing oral pain.
 Again, this isn't an exhaustive list.

-- Change in tolerance of touch: Avoiding handling, especially around the head
+- Change in tolerance of touch: Avoiding handling, especially around the head, can be a sign of pain.

 A few relevant citations are given in the video, if you're interested in learning more.